osseonews/vike-app-cfp/README.md

 # Vike React on Cloudflare Pages by DaliCommerce
 This repo is a basic implemention of Vike (with React) to run on Cloudflare Pages.
-Also included: Tailwind...and more coming soon...
+Also included: Tailwind...and more coming soon...like ecommerce.
+Note: This is a work in progress.

 We think Vike + Cloudflare Pages provides the single best platform for web apps, and is superior to NextJs for various reasons.
 Please note that since Vike is an agnostic platform, if another UI framework, such as Vue, is more to your liking, you should be able to fork this repo and easily replace React with another UI framework.
 Please just consult the appropriate examples at Vike.

 Why Vike?
 See their docs where they give powerful reasons why you might choose Vike.